osudrl/cassie-trajectory-editor/README.md

 node_body_id_t node_get_body_id_from_node_index(int index);
 ```

-Returns: a `node_body_id` type corrosponding to the *index* provided
+Returns: a `node_body_id` type corresponding to the *index* provided

-Assumptions: Acceptible node indecies are in the range [0,199]: at the moment, cassie.xml defines 200 node bodies
+Assumptions: Acceptable node indecies are in the range [0,199]: at the moment, cassie.xml defines 200 node bodies

 Changes to qposes: None